ristep/react-cv/README.md

 CV &amp; Resume created with Vue and JSON

-This is caind of a remake on my vue-cv project
+This is a kind of a remake of my 'vue-cv' project.

 An online live demo is [here](http://smanzy.us.to/react-cv).